VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: INTRODUCTION

 The robotics community has increasingly turned to vision-language models (VLMs) and large language models (LLMs) as high-level planners and agents for embodied systems~\cite{chen2024spatialvlm}.
 However, our experiments reveal a critical failure mode: when tasked with estimating physical areas from aerial imagery alone, five state-of-the-art VLMs exhibit median errors of 38--52\%, with frequent order-of-magnitude deviations.
 We term this failure \emph{Spatial Scale Hallucination}---the systematic inability of VLMs to ground visual observations in metric scale without explicit geometric calibration.
 This poses a direct safety risk for autonomous UAV operations: a planner that misjudges a landing zone's dimensions by 50\% could attempt a catastrophic landing on an insufficiently sized surface.

-We propose VANGUARD (\textbf{V}ehicle-\textbf{AN}chored \textbf{G}eometric \textbf{U}nderstanding \textbf{A}nd \textbf{R}esolution \textbf{D}etermination)---a lightweight, deterministic \emph{Geometric Perception Skill} and callable tool that LLM-based planners can invoke to recover absolute scale from monocular aerial imagery.
+We propose VehAnchor---a lightweight, deterministic \emph{Geometric Perception Skill} and callable tool that LLM-based planners can invoke to recover absolute scale from monocular aerial imagery.
 Our key observation is that small vehicles are among the most ubiquitous objects in urban and suburban scenes, with physical lengths concentrated around 4--5\,m worldwide.
 The pipeline detects vehicles via oriented bounding boxes (OBB), robustly estimates their modal pixel length through kernel density estimation (KDE), and converts it to GSD using a pre-calibrated reference length.
+Figure~\ref{fig:teaser} previews the approach: from a single metadata-free image, VehAnchor anchors scale on detected vehicles and, combined with segmentation, measures a target region within 1.8\% of ground truth where \GPTfo{} underestimates by 50\%.

 Our contributions are: \begin{itemize}[nosep] \item A metadata-free GSD estimation method using vehicles as geometric anchors, achieving 6.87\% median error on DOTA~v1.5 (306~images, 67\% coverage), with KDE providing 17\% improvement over mean aggregation. \item Empirical evidence of \emph{Spatial Scale Hallucination} in VLMs: a 100-entry benchmark showing that even with explicit vehicle-length hints, VLMs exhibit 2.6$\times$ higher category dependence and 4$\times$ more catastrophic failures than our deterministic pipeline. \item Integration as a \emph{Geometric Perception Skill} for tool-augmented agents: a stateless API that accepts a monocular image and returns ($\GSDpred$, $\mathcal{C}$), enabling LLM/VLM planners to make safety-aware metric decisions without GPS or metadata dependencies. \end{itemize}